-The NCUA's leadership is committed to equal employment opportunity, diversity, and inclusion.
-Creating a workplace that is inclusive, where all employees are valued and able to contribute to their fullest, is one of the NCUA's strategic priorities.
+The NCUA's leadership remains committed to equal employment opportunity, diversity, and inclusion.
+One of the NCUA's strategic priorities is creating a workplace that is inclusive, where all employees are valued and able to contribute to their fullest.
 All managers and leaders are provided with training and are held accountable through performance measurements in these areas.
-Furthermore, EEO and diversity and inclusion policy statements are updated and reissued annually to all agency staff.
+EEO and diversity and inclusion policy statements are updated and reissued annually to all agency staff.

 During the reporting period, the NCUA provided EEO training opportunities for managers and employees.
 New managers and supervisors received EEO and diversity training conducted by staff from the Office of Minority and Women Inclusion.
-All new hires were provided EEO training during new employee orientation or during one-onone briefings.
+New hires were provided EEO training during new employee orientation or during one-on-one briefings.